LivingLegacyMedia/vowbound/chapter_12.md

 "How?" someone called from the crowd.
 "What method?"

-"The specifics are... complex," Cassian said, which was true.
+"The specifics are... complex," Cassian said carefully, which was true.
 "And dangerous if misunderstood or misapplied.
 What matters is that the process can be reversed.
 That Draven's network has weaknesses.
 That those he claims are lost forever can be saved."

+"You gave something up, didn't you?" another voice called—one of the merchants.
+"Made some kind of deal with the Devil?"

+Cassian almost smiled at how close that was to the truth.
+"The details of what I traded are personal.
+What I can tell you is that it was costly, and it worked."

+A woman near the front—someone who'd lost family to the Hollow, judging by her expression—spoke up.
+"Will they stay free?
+Or will Draven be able to reclaim them?"

+That was the real question.
+The one that kept Cassian awake at night.

+"I severed their connections to his network," Cassian said honestly.
+"Those specific bonds are broken.
+But could Draven convert them again if they signed another contract with one of his emissaries?
+If they fell for the same lies a second time?
+Yes.
+Which is why we need to protect them.
+Educate them.
+Make sure they understand what they escaped."

+The woman nodded slowly, seeming satisfied with that answer.

 "But can you teach this method?"
 That was a noble Cassian didn't recognize.
 "Can others learn to do what you've done?"